-Emergency Blue Light Phones are located on the La Crosse Campus.
-Once activated, a large blue strobe light flashes from the top of the phone tower and calls the on-call Campus Safety Officer (CSO).
-If you need assistance, see something that is suspicious, or see someone else who needs assistance, you may activate a blue light phone and speak directly with the on-call CSO.
-In case of an emergency, call 911.
+Emergency Blue Light Phones are located throughout campus.
+When activated, a flashing blue strobe light will illuminate at the top of the tower, and the phone connects directly to the on-duty Campus Safety Officer (CSO).
+If you witness suspicious activity, need help, or see someone in need of assistance, you can activate the Blue Light Phone to speak directly with a CSO.
+In the event of a life-threatening emergency, always call 911.